When should you create a succession plan for your business?

 Consider carefully what will give you the most confidence at each stage of succession to “hand over the keys.”
 This will build the successor's confidence as well.

 Do your best to make the transition a smooth one, but know that no road to success or succession is without its bumps.
-Installing your successor during your lifetime is much easier than departing and leaving all the pieces up in the air for confused staffers and senior-level employees to catch.
+Installing your successor during your lifetime is much easier than departing and leaving all the pieces up in the air for confused team members and senior-level employees to catch.

 Other Nuts-and-Bolts Strategies for Succession Planning